-The urban streetscape and ground-floor retail space will be an extension of the highly energetic “main street” feel of Technology Square.
-Designed to inspire, the building will facilitate a sustainable, innovative ecosystem that integrates the existing assets of Technology Square with new opportunities in interdisciplinary research, economic development, commercialization and sustainability.
-Green features include waste heat recovery, rainwater harvesting and smart grid for utility infrastructure.
+The urban streetscape and ground-floor retail space are an extension of the highly energetic “main street” feel of Technology Square.
+Designed to inspire, the building facilitates a sustainable, innovative ecosystem that integrates the existing assets of Technology Square with new opportunities in interdisciplinary research, economic development, commercialization, and sustainability.
+Green features include waste heat recovery, rainwater harvesting, and a smart grid for utility infrastructure.